 Prepare for your new mortgage application, and things might be different this time.Prepare for your new mortgage application, and things might be different this time.

 Although you’ll have some experience with the mortgage application process, things may have changed since your first home purchase.
 This can be a major challenge for any second-time homebuyers who go in without knowing what’s different now.
 So take plenty of time to research different lenders and compare what rates you can expect to get.
 Although it may not go the same as it did last time, be prepared.

 The key things that will determine whether you qualify for a mortgage are your credit score, income, and how much debt you carry.
 In addition, of course, your debt-to-income ratio (DTI) will be a major factor, and over the years, the threshold for this has gone up.
 Fortunately, these are all things that you’ve probably dealt with before when applying for your first mortgage.
 As you did then, make a plan to lower your debts, raise your credit score and gather all the necessary documentation so that you’ll be ready when it’s time to apply.

 Plan for a smoother move this timePlan for a smoother move this time

 As you’ll remember from your first home purchase, moving day can be an exciting but also stressful experience.
-Boxes need to be packed and unpacked, everything needs to be coordinated with the movers, and a host of different things can go wrong.
+Boxes need to be packed and unpacked, everything needs to be coordinated with the movers, and many different things can go wrong.
 Plus, if you’re trying to coordinate two closings at the same time, you’ll be on an even tighter timeframe than you were last time.